cloudify-cosmo/docs.getcloudify.org/content/working_with/console/templates-mgmt.md

 * **Cloudify Catalog** - Contains Blueprints catalog derived from a github repository and Plugins catalog derived from JSON file.
 By default, Blueprints catalog presents the Cloudify Examples catalog.
 * **Local Blueprints** - A list of all the blueprints which were uploaded to the current tenant.
 From this page you can access the Blueprint drill-down page, by clicking on a specific blueprint.
 * **Deployments** - A list of all deployments created in the current tenant, and the statuses of their nodes.
 From this page you can access the Deployment drill-down page, by clicking on a specific deployment.
+* **Site Management** - A list of all sites created in the current tenant and possibility to manage the sites.
 * **System Resources** - Plugins, Secrets and Agents management.
 * **Logs** - Events/Logs table with multiple filters